What the New Nevada Laws on Marijuana Could Mean for Your HOA

 Many HOAs already have policies prohibiting smoking in common areas.
 According to Steven Parker, president of FirstService Residential Nevada, if yours is one of them, you may be able to apply your existing policies to marijuana smoking – depending on how those policies are written.
 “Check to see what’s in your governing documents about smoking,” suggests Parker.
 “If smoking policies don’t specify just tobacco, you may not need to make any changes to address marijuana.”

-One possible limitation may be if marijuana smoke becomes a nuisance to other residents.
+Additionally, it is important to take medical marijuana laws into consideration.
+Under state law, Nevada HOAs must be accommodating to medical marijuana users.
+Recreational use of marijuana is not protected by state law; therefore, an HOA can take action against a resident (in terms of a violation notice) if their marijuana use becomes a nuisance.
 Most HOAs have a provision in their governing documents regarding nuisance activities.
 These provisions are often cited when tobacco smoke becomes an issue.
 Just like with tobacco smoke, however, enforcing nuisance provisions may prove difficult.

 Until we see cases in court that pit HOA policies against residents who use marijuana, we may not fully know where communities will land on this issue.
 In the meantime, Parker recommends that your board take the following proactive steps:

 - Consult with your HOA attorney.
 Your attorney is the go-to expert for interpreting local laws on marijuana use and evaluating how it affects your HOA rules.
 They can provide invaluable advice to ensure you stay compliant with regulations while protecting the interests of community members.